-Anger can be a very hard emotion to manage for Veterans with PTSD.
-Anger issues have caused many veterans to develop relationship problems with their mates, family members, friends and neighbors.
+Anger can be a very difficult emotion to manage for Veterans with PTSD.
+Anger issues have caused many veterans to develop relationship problems with their mates, family members, friends, and neighbors.

 Too often veterans with anger issues and relationship difficulties develop criminal problems, especially when veterans self-medicate through street drugs and alcohol.
 Veterans may want to isolate themselves from caregivers when criminal problems develop, thus causing more anger for the veteran with PTSD.

 Veterans with PTSD benefit from therapy that can reduce anger feelings.
-Therapy can help the veteran learn how to cope with anger, stress and aggressive behavior.
+Therapy can help veterans learn how to cope with anger, stress, and aggressive behavior.